 - Medical insurance $350*

 Please add an additional $5,000 for each dependent.
 We must have a statement from your sponsor’s bank that shows the above amount on deposit.
-This must be an ORIGINAL DOCUMENT no older than 2 months from date of application.
+Bank statements can be no older than two months from date of application.
+Please retain originals to bring to the visa interview. * Medical insurance is not provided by the college and students are responsible for selecting and purchasing insurance coverage while they are at CPCC.

 Evidence of English Competency